The Churches of Britain and Ireland

 Longdon, St. James the Greater. © Bruce Read.

-Longnor, St. Bartholomew.
+Longnor, St. Bartholomew on Church Street.
 Interior view.
 Statue of St. Bertram, "first evangelist of the moorland".
+SK 0887 6498.
 All © James Murray.
-Another view. © Les Needham.
+Another view, © Les Needham.
+Another view, the font, and the list of vicars, which commences in 1554, all © Steve Bulman (2018).
 Link.
-Wesleyan Chapel. © James Murray.
+Wesleyan Chapel, © James Murray.

 Longsdon, St. Chad.
 SJ 959 546.
 Link.
 The former St. James' Chapel, now a private residence.
 Both © Chris Emms (2009).
 The former Methodist Chapel, now a private residence. © Gervase N. E. Charmley (2009).